 - 1. Payment reductions for missed hours are deducted from the payment for the participation period during which hours were missed. - 2.
-In order to affect the next payment, the final date that participation data can be entered into WWP is the date the W-2 Pulldown payment cycle is
+In order to affect the next payment, the final date that participation data can be entered into WWP is the date the W-2 Pulldown payment cycle is scheduled.
+If there are changes to participation data after W-2 Pulldown

-- 3. A payment reduction is not imposed on a participant for failing to complete a formal assessment. - 4.
+- WWP will calculate to determine if an auxiliary payment or overpayment is necessary. - 3.
+A payment reduction is not imposed on a participant for failing to complete a formal assessment. - 4.
 A payment reduction is not imposed for nonparticipation in any activities that are scheduled on a date that a formal assessment activity is open on the EP or the Formal Assessment Pending status is open.
 A payment reduction cannot be imposed until: - The formal assessment has been completed; - The assessment activity has been ended on the EP; and - The FEP, in consultation with the participant, has made the necessary adjustments to the participant's Employability Plan.